brianglass/anastasis/files/tuesday_matins1.md

 <a href="#_ftnref45" id="_ftn45"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[45]</span></a><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"> </span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">Cf. Jonas 2:7.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"></span>

-<a href="#_ftnref46" id="_ftn46"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[46]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This word, diekcÃºsiV, is unattested in classical Greek and only cited in Lampe from MigneÂ’s text of George of PisidiaÂ’s *Hexaemeron*, where the critical edition reads the more usual word *prÃ³cusiV*.</span>
+<a href="#_ftnref46" id="_ftn46"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[46]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This word, diekcúsiV, is unattested in classical Greek and only cited in Lampe from Migne’s text of George of Pisidia’s *Hexaemeron*, where the critical edition reads the more usual word *prócusiV*.</span>

 <a href="#_ftnref47" id="_ftn47"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[47]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Psalm 131:8.</span>

 <a href="#_ftnref48" id="_ftn48"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[48]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Matt.3:2.</span>

 <a href="#_ftnref49" id="_ftn49"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[49]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The sense of this troparion is not clear.
-In the Fathers Â‘the abyssÂ’ usually refers to Hades and is pejorative.
-The word occurs in the 6th Ode, Â‘the final abyss encircled meÂ’(Jonas 3:6).<span style="mso-spacerun: yes">  </span>The verb </span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Symbol Accentuated&quot;">katadÃºw</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> can be either transitive or intransitive, but the intransitive sense, Â‘to descend intoÂ’, followed by an accusative seems to be limited to Homer.
+In the Fathers ‘the abyss’ usually refers to Hades and is pejorative.
+The word occurs in the 6th Ode, ‘the final abyss encircled me’(Jonas 3:6).<span style="mso-spacerun: yes">  </span>The verb </span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Symbol Accentuated&quot;">katadúw</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> can be either transitive or intransitive, but the intransitive sense, ‘to descend into’, followed by an accusative seems to be limited to Homer.
 The 1st Aorist, used here, is commonly used transitively.
-The meaning could possibly be that John Â‘plunged the Abyss (i.e. Christ) in the streamsÂ’, since the verb is used regularly of Baptism, and in Ode 8 we have exactly the same word in the clause, Â‘you plunged ChristÂ’s head in the watersÂ’.
-On the other hand, although the word Â‘AbyssÂ’ is used positively of Â‘the abyss of GodÂ’s wisdomÂ‘, it does not seem to be used as an image of Christ. </span>
+The meaning could possibly be that John ‘plunged the Abyss (i.e. Christ) in the streams’, since the verb is used regularly of Baptism, and in Ode 8 we have exactly the same word in the clause, ‘you plunged Christ’s head in the waters’.
+On the other hand, although the word ‘Abyss’ is used positively of ‘the abyss of God’s wisdom‘, it does not seem to be used as an image of Christ. </span>

 <a href="#_ftnref50" id="_ftn50"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[50]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Daniel 3:26.</span>

-<a href="#_ftnref51" id="_ftn51"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[51]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This troparion plays on the word lÃ³goV, Â‘wordÂ’.
-In Greek Â‘rationalÂ’ and Â‘irrationalÂ’ are logikÃ³V and Ã?logoV and Â‘wordÂ’ is </span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">lÃ³goV</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">.</span>
+<a href="#_ftnref51" id="_ftn51"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[51]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This troparion plays on the word lógoV, ‘word’.
+In Greek ‘rational’ and ‘irrational’ are logikóV and ÁlogoV and ‘word’ is </span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">lógoV</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt">.</span>

 <a href="#_ftnref52" id="_ftn52"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[52]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. John 14:2.</span>

-<a href="#_ftnref53" id="_ftn53"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[53]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Isaias 57:15, Â‘\[t\]he Lord Most High, resting in the holiesÂ’.
-The Greek is probably neuter and means Â‘in the holy placeÂ’ (cf. Psalm 133:2), but it could also be masculine and mean Â‘among the saintsÂ’.
+<a href="#_ftnref53" id="_ftn53"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[53]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Isaias 57:15, ‘\[t\]he Lord Most High, resting in the holies’.
+The Greek is probably neuter and means ‘in the holy place’ (cf. Psalm 133:2), but it could also be masculine and mean ‘among the saints’.
 The poet here deliberately plays on this ambiguity.</span>

 <a href="#_ftnref54" id="_ftn54"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[54]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Matt.
 11:11-15.</span>

 <a href="#_ftnref55" id="_ftn55"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[55]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Matt.
-7:13-14, though in the Gospel it the Â‘gateÂ’ that is Â‘narrowÂ’, the word used here.
-The Â‘roadÂ’ is Â‘constrictedÂ’.</span>
+7:13-14, though in the Gospel it the ‘gate’ that is ‘narrow’, the word used here.
+The ‘road’ is ‘constricted’.</span>

 <a href="#_ftnref56" id="_ftn56"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[56]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Pss.
 17:20, 117:5, 118:45.</span>